 Our 44-bed hostel, run in partnership with Dacorum Borough Council, provides emergency and short-term accommodation for single homeless adults.
 Each resident is allocated a Key Worker who supports them with their specific issues, such as mental health and relationship breakdown.
 They are also taught basic life and employment skills, which gives them the stepping stones to help rebuild their lives.

 We know that for someone living on the streets, dogs can provide the companionship and emotional support they so desperately need.

 DENS are very proud that The Elms, our pet-friendly hostel based in Hemel Hempstead, is the very first in the UK to be accredited as a Dog Friendly Hostel.
 Read more here.

 When we aren’t able to accommodate people immediately at The Elms, our emergency overnight Crash Pad accommodation is at hand to ensure they have a place to stay.

 In the cold winter months, when temperatures reach 1 degree or below, our doors are open to everyone, regardless of their connection to the area.
 The Severe Weather Emergency Protocol (SWEP) helps ensure those who would otherwise be facing a dangerous night out in the freezing cold will instead have a hot meal and a warm bed for the night.

 For our residents who are ready to take the next step on from The Elms, but still require support, our Move On Service is there to help with this transition.

-This helps to break the cycle of homelessness, by supporting each person in learning how to live independently, managing and maintaining a tenancy, and continuing to address and resolve issues that led to their homelessness in the past.
+This helps to break the cycle of homelessness, by supporting each person with guidance on how to live independently, manage and maintain a tenancy, and continuing to address and resolve issues that led to their homelessness in the past.